sagemath/sage/src/doc/en/developer/github.rst

 which will show the default repo along with its readme, which is quite long.

-Linking Git to your GitHub Account
+Linking Git to your GitHub account
 ==================================

 In order for your Git to work with GitHub, your GitHub account needs to be